HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/content_composer/usage/content_versioning.md

     ![Show only differences between content versions](../../../images/Show%20only%20differences%20between%20content%20versions.png)

-8. To switch to a later version, simply click the drop-down arrow beside the Content title to view and select another version, as shown below.
+8. To switch to an older version, simply click the drop-down arrow beside the Content title to view and select another version, as shown below.
 You can perform this action on either of the content versions.

     ![Switch to other versions within Version Comparison view](../../../images/Switch%20to%20other%20versions%20within%20Version%20Comparison%20view.png)